shubhamshelar-work/power-bi-projects/spotify-top-dashboard/README.md

 A dedicated Measures table was created to keep every DAX measure in one place.
 This keeps the model organized, improves maintainability, and follows Power BI best practices.

 ### 31 KPI Measures
+31 KPI's are created out of which 5-10 KPI's are used , we can design all dahsboard accordingly and use the KPI's we want.

 1. Total Songs = COUNTROWS('Top-50-World')
 2. Distinct Songs = DISTINCTCOUNT('Top-50-World'[song])